front-end-foundations/session1/readme.md

 ### User Agent Styles

 `User agent styles` are the default styles for HTML elements.
 By default the browser places margins above and below the header, paragraph and on all four sides of the body.
 These default styles make sure that the content is understandable even in the absence of a style sheet.
+You will typically build on top of these.

 ### Block vs Inline